-The Chief of Police will ensure that the University Police Department establishes procedures for immediate emergency response and evacuation, including the use of electronic devices and testing of these procedures in coordination with the Campus Fire and Life Safety Officer (20 USC § 1092 (f)(1)(J)(i) and (iii).
+The Chief of Police will ensure the University Police Department establishes procedures for immediate emergency response and evacuation, including the use of electronic devices and testing of these procedures in coordination with the Campus Fire and Life Safety Officer (20 USC § 1092 (f)(1)(J)(i) and (iii).

 During campus emergencies, it may become necessary to evacuate and or close one or more buildings or facilities on campus.
-In order to ensure the safety of the Campus Community and University facilities, the University Police Department has developed an emergency evacuation plan to address these emergencies.
-Therefore, it is the policy of the University Police Department to control key ingress and egress routes of University buildings and facilities during emergency situations in order to safeguard the Campus Community and ensure continuity of operations for areas that are not affected by the emergency.
+To ensure the safety of the campus community and university facilities, the University Police Department has developed an emergency evacuation plan.
+Therefore, it is the policy of the University Police Department to control key ingress and egress routes of university buildings and facilities during emergency situations to safeguard the Campus Community and ensure continuity of operations for areas that are not affected by the emergency.